 Before official acceptance into the program (first day of the fall semester), applicants must meet the Basic Academic Skill Assessment (BASA) and criminal background check requirements.
+It is highly recommended that the BASA requirements be completed before submission of your application.
+Information about the background criminal background check process will be provided to candidates when initial decisions about program acceptance are granted.
+If both requirements are not met by the first day of class of the senior year fall semester, acceptance will not be granted.

-BASA requirements can be met by passing the PRAXIS Core Academic Skills for Educators or receiving approval from the Test New Hampshire Department of Education via a Test Evaluation Request.
+BASA requirements can be met by passing the PRAXIS Core Academic Skills for Educators, the Essential Academic Skills test, or receiving approval from the Test New Hampshire Department of Education via a Test Evaluation Request.

-- For students applying to the program after 7/1/2025, the PRAXIS Core will be replaced with the Pearson Essential Academic Skills test (Essential Academic Skills Subtests: Reading (005), Writing (006), and Mathematics (007)). - Historically, test evaluation requests require submission of nationally recognized test scores in the areas of reading, writing, and mathematics (e.g., SAT, GRE, or ACT) indicating performance at or above the 50th percentile on or passing scores on an out-of-state test comparable to Praxis Core (e.g., Massachusetts Tests for Educator Licensure, MTEL, Communication& Literacy Skills).
-It is preferred that you complete this requirement by the time you apply to the program.
+- For students applying to the program after 7/1/2025, Only the Essential Academic Skills test (Essential Academic Skills Subtests: Reading (005), Writing (006), and Mathematics (007)) will be accepted. - Historically, test evaluation requests require submission of nationally recognized test scores in the areas of reading, writing, and mathematics (e.g., SAT, GRE, or ACT) indicating performance at or above the 50th percentile on or passing scores on an out-of-state test comparable to Praxis Core (e.g., Massachusetts Tests for Educator Licensure, MTEL, Communication& Literacy Skills to meet reading and writing test).

-All teacher candidates are expected to take the PRAXIS II Education of Young Children and the New Hampshire Foundation of Reading Test before graduation.
-For students applying for certification after 07/01/2025, the PRAXIS II will be replaced with the Pearson Early Childhood test (833).
-How to sign up for the test will be updated when the New Hampshire Department of Education provides information.
+All teacher candidates are expected to take the National Evaluation Series Early Childhood test (833) and the Foundation of Reading (890) test before graduation.
 Both tests are required to meet the State of New Hampshire's credentialing subject area test requirements.